Nāga: Hinduism

 Nāgas, as a serpent-shaped group of deities that often take form as cobras, are prominent in Hindu iconography, throughout Hindu texts (especially in the first book of the Mahābhārata) and in local folk traditions of worship.
-In some regions of the Himalaya, nāgas are regarded as the divine rulers of the region - as in Kullu Valley, in Berinag and in the valley of the Pindar River, which is believed to be ruled by the ninefold Naiṇī Devī.
+In some regions of the Himalaya, nāgas are regarded as the divine rulers of the region – for example, in Kullu Valley, in Berinag and in the valley of the Pindar River, which is believed to be ruled by the ninefold Naiṇī Devī.
 Both in the Nilamata Purana of Kashmir and in the Swayambhu Purana of Kathmandu, the respective region begins its history as a lake, populated by nāgas, which is later drained.

 Ancient Sanskrit texts such as the Mahabharata, the Ramayana, and the Puranas describe the nāgas as a powerful, splendid and proud semi-divine species that can assume their physical form either as human (often with a halo of cobra hoods behind their head), as a partially human serpent, or as a whole serpent.
 Their domain is in the enchanted underworld, the underground realm filled with gems, gold and other earthly treasures called Naga-loka or Patala-loka.
 They are also often associated with bodies of waters—including rivers, lakes, seas, and wells—and are guardians of treasure.
 Their power and venom make them potentially dangerous to humans.
 However, in Hindu mythology, they often take the role of benevolent protagonists: in the Samudra Manthana, Vasuki, a nagaraja who abides on Shiva's neck, became the churning rope for churning of the Ocean of Milk.
 Their eternal archrival is the Garuḍa, the legendary semi-divine bird-like deity.

 Vishnu is originally portrayed in the form sheltered by Sheshanāga or reclining on Shesha, but the iconography has been extended to other deities as well.
 The serpent is a common feature in Ganesha iconography, and appears in many forms: around the neck, use as a sacred thread (Sanskrit: ') wrapped around the stomach as a belt, held in a hand, coiled at the ankles, or as a throne.
 Shiva is often shown garlanded with a snake.
 Maehle (2006: p.
 297) states that "Patanjali is thought to be a manifestation of the serpent of eternity".